 It could also result from other pressures within the agent’s practice, for example, the loss of key members of staff.

+You must report all examples of an agent’s poor technical ability to the [An agent’s poor technical ability that puts tax at risk will generally fall into one or more of the following categories

+bookkeeping or accounting errors

+computational errors

+lack of tax knowledge or expertise

+unreasonable or untenable technical views.

+It could also result from other pressures within the agent’s practice, for example, the loss of key members of staff.

-You must report all examples of an agent’s poor technical ability to the (This content has been withheld because of exemptions in the Freedom of Information Act 2000) where you believe their behaviour is the cause of an actual or potential loss of tax.
+You must report all examples of an agent’s poor technical ability to the](mailto:7821989@internal.hmrc.gov.uk) where you believe their behaviour is the cause of an actual or potential loss of tax.

 You do not need to make a report if the loss of tax or culpability arises from a client’s failure or error, or if the agent is making a reasoned technical argument.